DJMare/express_http_RequestAndResponse_httpVerbsPostman/README.md

 (5) Enter the following command to generate the Express starter app.
 This will set the view to use Handlebars and will name the app express_http_RequestAndResponse_httpVerbsPostman: express --view=hbs express_http_RequestAndResponse_httpVerbsPostman

-(6) Once the process is complete, navigate into the eexpress_http_RequestAndResponse_httpVerbsPostman directory: cd express_http_RequestAndResponse_httpVerbsPostman
+(6) Once the process is complete, navigate into the express_http_RequestAndResponse_httpVerbsPostman directory: cd express_http_RequestAndResponse_httpVerbsPostman

 (7) Now in the express_http_RequestAndResponse_httpVerbsPostman directory, run the following: npm install